yangong17/PeopleAnalytics/README.md

 ## ⭐Summer People Analytics Challenge – Absenteeism Cost Analysis

 ### 📌Overview
-This project was developed for the **Summer People Analytics Challenge** and explores the **financial and operational impact of employee absenteeism**.
-Using Orgnostic’s sample HR dataset, the analysis quantified costs, identified behavioral patterns, and recommended actionable strategies to improve workforce efficiency and reduce disruption.
+This project was developed for Orgnostic's **Summer People Analytics Challenge** and explores the **financial and operational impact of employee absenteeism**.
+Using a sample HR dataset, the analysis quantified costs, identified behavioral patterns, and recommended actionable strategies to improve workforce efficiency and reduce disruption.

 ### 📌Approach
 - **Descriptive Analysis**: Summarized overall absenteeism rates, types of leave (planned vs. unplanned), and cost drivers.